Hibou57/PostiATS-Utilities/doc/json-ref-ref.md

 probably already seen this format for source location in error messages from Postiats.
 There is a module, `postiats/locations.py` in this repository, to deal with this format.
 Note “_loc” information are noticeably missing from static expressions.
-Also note the “_loc” information is sometimes wrong.
+The “_loc” information is sometimes wrong.
+Note there is a particular case named “i2mpdec_locid” which coexists along an “i2mpdec_loc”.

+In comments, “loc” is used as an abbreviation for “source span location”.
+The abbreviation was choose in reference to the “*_loc” dictionary keys which hold them.

 Some node has special values to be further interpreted, like integers with special meanings.
 The interpretation is given in comments and these special